-In the residential area, the CRA purchased various properties, most of which have been used to construct affordable housing, and other lots have been donated for recreational use.
+In the residential area, the CRA purchased various properties, most of which have been used to construct affordable housing and other lots have been donated for recreational use.

 The CRA built a traditional neighborhood within a neighborhood in the Potter Park area.
-A new street, SW 43rd Street, was constructed by the CRA.
+A new street, Southwest 43rd Street, was constructed by the CRA.
 Along this street, the CRA has constructed nine "Key West" style homes.

-A Community Hall was built with CRA funds at the end of this block to anchor one end of the block and this building is used for daycare, recreation, and meetings.
+A Community Hall was built with CRA funds at the end of this block to anchor one end of the block and this building is used for daycare, recreation and meetings.

 An additional five lots were donated to Habitat for Humanity and houses were constructed on those five lots.
 The other end of the block is anchored by Potter Park including the new gymnasium.